robang74/redfishos/forum/quick-start-guide.md

 * [webssh.de](https://webssh.de/) - is a minimal SSH web client by Robert Krause

  * [qr.io](https://qr.io) - creates `QR` codes from text for many applications, in particular is useful to quickly transfer a link/clip text from your laptop to your smartphone using the `QR` code reader integrated into default camera `SFOS` native app.

 Feel free to propose your best choices or alternatives.
-As far as possible, I will update this list which is a mere suggestion based on an evaluation done at the time of writing (2023.06.16) and could became outdated.
+As far as possible, I will update this list which is a mere suggestion based on an evaluation done at the time of writing (2023.06.16) and could become outdated.

 ----